cauld/spotify-voice-assistant/README.md

 ### Performance Optimization

-The integration includes smart caching for optimal performance:

-**Spotify Client Cache:**
-- **First search:** ~1.6-5.6ms (finds and caches Spotify client)
-- **Subsequent searches:** ~0.1ms (uses cached client)
-- **Performance gain:** 15-50x faster on repeated searches

-**User Playlist Cache:**
-- **First user_playlist search:** Fetches all user playlists from Spotify API
-- **Subsequent user_playlist searches:** Uses cached playlist data
-- **Performance gain:** Significantly faster for users with large playlist libraries

-**Cache Features:**
-- Automatically validates cached client on every call
-- Self-invalidates when Spotify integration is reloaded or removed
-- Caches user playlists to avoid repeated API calls
-- Manual cache clearing available via `spotify_search.clear_cache` service

-The cache is module-level and process-scoped, so it clears automatically on Home Assistant restart.
+The integration uses smart caching to speed up repeated searches.
+The Spotify client and user playlists are cached automatically.
+Cache clears on Home Assistant restart or can be cleared manually via the `spotify_search.clear_cache` service.

 ## Advanced Usage